Strands game

 What is the strands game?

-The strands game is a themed word puzzle where you trace connected letters to reveal hidden answers.
-Every solved board includes one spangram that stretches across opposite edges and explains the shared category.
-On Wordnudge, the same strands game idea is paired with strands unlimited originals so you can keep practicing after one board is done.
+The strands game is a themed word puzzle where you trace connected letters to find hidden answers.
+Each board includes one spangram that spans opposite edges and names the category.
+On Wordnudge, strands unlimited originals let you keep practicing after one board.

 Play flow